brands-d/kMap/README.md

-# Map
+# kMap
-Map is a utility project to display, modify and compare momentum maps of orbitals from ARPES experiments and DFT calculations.
+kMap is a utility project to display, modify and compare momentum maps of orbitals from ARPES experiments and DFT calculations.

 ## Author